wikimedia/mediawiki/docs/contenthandler.md

 * `$wgContentHandlers` associates content model IDs with the names of the appropriate ContentHandler subclasses or callbacks that create an instance of the appropriate ContentHandler subclass.

 * `$wgNamespaceContentModels` maps namespace IDs to a content model that should be the default for that namespace.

-* `$wgContentHandlerUseDB` determines whether each revision's content model should be stored in the database.
-Default is true.

 * `$wgContentHandlerTextFallback` determines how the compatibility method `ContentHandler::getContentText()` will behave for non-text content:
     * `'ignore'` causes null to be returned for non-text content (default).